platformsh/platformsh-docs/docs/layouts/shortcodes/local-dev/next-steps-end.md

 1. Merge the change into production.

-Once the script is merged into production, any user can then set up their local environment by running the following commands:
+Once the script is merged into production, any user can set up their local environment by running the following commands:

 ```bash
 {{ `$ platform get {{< variable "PROJECT_ID" >}}